EtainUpton/52446-Fundamentals-of-Data-Analysis---Assignment-2018/README.md

 # 52446-Fundamentals-of-Data-Analysis---Assignment-2018
 Semester 2.
 This is a 5 Credit Module.
 This assignment is worth 60% of the overall grade for this module.

-# Ian’s instruction for this assignment;
+# Instructions for this assignment;

 # Minimum standard:
 A git repository containing a README, a gitignore file & a Jupyter notebook.